YuriBalashov/eamt2026-eval-tutorial/README.md

 - Mirror:  <https://huggingface.co/spaces/BramVanroy/mateo-demo>
 - Source: <https://github.com/BramVanroy/mateo-demo>

 The CLARIN instance has a 1 MB upload limit per file.
 The evaluation sets in this repository are sized to fit comfortably within that limit.
+Unfortunately, "on May 5, 2026, the Institute for the Dutch Language (INT) became the target of a hack...
+It is currently unclear when the websites and services will be back online" (from the May 13,  2026 update).

 ---

-## Quick start (during the tutorial)
+## Quick start (before the tutorial)

 1. Clone or download this repository.
 2. Pick the language pair you want to work on and download